am-bean/am-bean/README.md

 - 👋 Hi, I’m @am-bean

-- 🌱 I’m a postgraduate student in Social Data Science at the University of Oxford.
+- 🌱 I’m a doctoral student in Social Data Science at the University of Oxford.

 - Most of my projects are in private repositories, but I'm working on transferring some of the code for public sharing.